 You've searched through job listings, survived the interview, and been hired as a salesperson at a new company.
 Your next task is to survive your first day on the job!
 Whether this is your first sales job or your tenth, starting out on the right foot with your new company is critically important.
 According to Fortune magazine, 46% of new sales employees leave or are fired within 18 months – a daunting statistic.
 You can help minimize the risk of an early departure from your new job by starting off on the right foot.

 Learn As Much As You Can

-Even for an experienced salesperson, going to a new company involves learning many new things ranging from the product to the sales cycle to the corporate culture to the other team members and more.
+Even for an experienced salesperson, going to a new company involves learning many new things ranging from the product and sales cycle to the corporate culture, other team members, and more.
 So the first few days on the job are all about absorbing as much information as you can.
 Know what you're selling inside and out so that you can be a true advocate for your product.

 Learn the Issues and Goals

 On your first day, try to spend a little time with your new manager and ask about core issues: where to get more information about the product and the company to use in your sales calls, what the sales priorities and goals are, the criteria management will use to judge your success, the manager's opinion of the current issues regarding the company and its products, etc.

 Ask what training is available and how they would advise you to target your efforts in the first days and weeks to build a solid pipeline.
 Other important details you'll need to know include information on company software and databases, especially CRMs; the phone system and its nuances; other office equipment such as copy machines and postage meters; and your teammates' usual schedules.